-After spending a good part of the last several years in Orlando, the one thing I was constantly asking the locals was what is the best beach close to Orlando.
-Orlando is home to the best theme parks in the world and Walt Disney World, so while there is plenty to keep you occupied, sometimes you want to do something a little different and explore the beautiful beaches of Florida.
+Orlando is home to the best theme parks in the world, like Walt Disney World and Universal Studios, so while there is plenty to keep you occupied, sometimes you want to do something a little different and explore the beautiful beaches of Florida.
 So which are the closest beaches to Orlando?

 How far from Orlando is the closest beach?

-Which is the closest beach to Orlando?
+Closest Beaches to Orlando, Florida: Which is the closest beach to Orlando?

 Here is a list of the most popular beaches within an hour of Orlando.
 They are all located on the Atlantic Ocean.

-Cocoa Beach, Florida
+1. Cocoa Beach, Florida

-If you're looking for a great beach to visit, Cocoa Beach should be at the top of your list.
+Cocoa Beach should be at the top of your list if you're looking for a great beach to visit.
 The beaches here are beautiful, and the water is crystal clear.
 You'll also find that the locals are friendly and welcoming, making it the perfect place to relax and enjoy some time by the ocean.
-Also, don't forget to check out the cocoa beach pier while you're there.

 Looking to stay the night?
-You can find rates and availability for hotels in Cocoa beach here.
+You can find rates and availability for hotels in Cocoa Beach here.

-Daytona Beach, Florida
+2. Daytona Beach, Florida

-Daytona Beach is another beach that is an hour away from Orlando.
-It's a great place to surf or just relax on the sand.
-Many events are held in this area regularly, which makes it even more fun.
-Many people visit the Daytona International Speedway for events all year round, including the Daytona 500, making it a very popular spot for visitors to central Florida.
+Known as the “World's Most Famous Beach,” Daytona Beach is another beach an hour away from Orlando.
+It's super popular during spring break; however, it's a great place to surf or just relax on the sand.
+Many events are regularly held in this area, making it even more fun.

 Looking to stay the night?
 You can find rates and availability for hotels in Daytona Beach here.

-New Smyrna Beach, Florida
+4. New Smyrna Beach, Florida

 New Smyrna Beach is located south of Cocoa Beach.
 It's just as popular as the other beaches on this list, but it doesn't have quite as many people visiting all the time because it's slightly farther away from Orlando.